-Every year four graduate students who are enrolled in the Clinical Nutrition Masters/Internship program at the University of Memphis join the department of Clinical Nutrition as graduate assistants (GA’s).
+Every year a group of graduate students who are enrolled in the Clinical Nutrition Masters/Internship program at the University of Memphis join the department of Clinical Nutrition as graduate assistants (GA’s).

 This training program is managed by Karen Ringwald-Smith, MS, RDN, LDN, FAND the nutrition project manager.
 These students work directly with a nutritionist who acts as his/her mentor and supervisor for the year.